 For example, iPage and FatCow are two of my favorite shared hoting providers; but I wouldn’t recommend them to you if you are launching a blog that tends to get lots of attention on Reddit or Stumble Upon or Facebook or so on.
 These web hosts are great, however they only provide shared hosting and you’ll need to switch host (which will cause quite some hassles, especially if you are running a huge database with heavy web traffics!) if you wish to upgrade to dedicated server in the future.

 One Click Installation Auto-installation software is vital these days, most hosting companies will provide at least one to their customers.
-For instance, iPage, Bluehost, FatCow, HostMonster support Simple Scripts in their shared hosting plans; while Hostgator, InMotion, GreenGeeks, CoolHandle, and WebHostingHub support Fantastico.
+For instance, iPage, Bluehost, eHost, HostMonster support Mojo Market Place in their shared hosting plans; while Hostgator, InMotion Hosting, WebHostFace, and A2 Hosting support Softaculous.

 Reality: It is impossible to know how good or how bad is a web host from outside.
 Reading TOS and checking on the hosting features will only help filter a few obvious bad apples.
-To get the job done, you’ll need reliable hosting reviews and some basic knowledge on how to protect yourself if you got stuck with a bad web host.
+To get the job done, you’ll need reliable hosting reviews and knowledge in how to counter some common hosting problems.

 And since judging from outside will never work well, why not test the web host yourself from the inside?
 After all, this is why we have free trial period.
 Just keep track on the service quality for the first 30 (or 45) days and do not hesitate to ask for a refund if you find anything fishy (that’s how you leverage the trial period ! ;)).